nacos-group/nacos-docker/README.md

 * The **database master-slave image** has been removed, after the latest `nacos/nacos-server:latest` image.
 For specific reasons, refer to [Removing the Master-Slave Image Configuration](https://github.com/nacos-group/nacos-docker/wiki/%E7%A7%BB%E9%99%A4%E6%95%B0%E6%8D%AE%E5%BA%93%E4%B8%BB%E4%BB%8E%E9%95%9C%E5%83%8F%E9%85%8D%E7%BD%AE)
 * Since Nacos 1.3.1 version, the database storage has been upgraded to 8.0, and it is backward compatible
+* If you use a custom database, you need to initialize the [database script](https://github.com/alibaba/nacos/blob/develop/distribution/conf/nacos-mysql.sql) yourself for the first time.

 ## Quick Start